+All patient-related information and testing behaviour and outcome data should be kept according to information governance standards and national legislation, regardless of setting.
+Similarly, robust results governance should be in place for all testing programmes, regardless of setting.
+In some settings this may be more effectively provided in collaboration with another service (e.g. local sexual health service).
 In all settings, irrespective of who is delivering the testing, there should be clear, agreed pathways to HIV treatment and care services delivering timely linkage to care.
-For those testing negative who remain at risk there should be clear pathways to prevention services.
+For those who test negative and remain at risk there should be clear pathways/signposting to prevention services.